mermaidpurse/wrapsher/docs/decisions.md

 - Pipelines.
 I do like them in Powershell, I guess I like them in Elixir but they seem complicated and I think they actually result in Elixir being harder to read for a newcomer.
+I don't think they match Wrapsher's other syntax constructs very well, and since it has method chaining, that's pretty clear in terms of transformations, it just doesn't end with the variable being assigned, if the intent is a binding.

 ## Tools

 Tools to implement:
+- Emacs mode for basic electric editing and syntax highlighting for me
 - LSP (`wrapsher lsp`) with syntax highlighting
 - Syntax highlighting for github/other tools (regex-based)
 - REPL (probably via `wrapsher` module)